Newtonian-like gravity with variable $G$: Newtonian theory with variable G

 Now, we want to design a classical theory with varying gravitational coupling.
 Of course, the proposed theory intends to result in a consistent scenario for typical self-gravitating systems e.g., cosmology, stars, etc. Inspired by the Brans-Dicke recipe to construct a relativistic gravitational theory with a varying gravitational coupling, we propose the following Lagrangian:

-Once we are now about to have a varying-$G$ theory, we define $G_0$ to represent a truly constant term.
+where $\sigma$ is a new function related to the gravitational coupling.
+It can depend on both space and time.
+Also, we have introduced the parameter $\omega$ which shall be assumed constant henceforth.
+Once we are now about to have a varying-$G$ theory, we define $G_0$ to represent a truly constant term, which is related with Newton's gravitational constant as will become clear later on.

 In some sense the Lagrangian above corresponds to the Newtonian version of the relativistic Brans-Dicke theory (in Einstein's frame).
 The constant $c$ appears in this Lagrangian for dimensional reasons.
-This does not mean this is a relativistic theory since this Lagrangian is invariant under the Galilean group transformations.\footnote{At this level, the introduction of the velocity of light, dictated by dimensional reasons, may be viewed as a consequence of another classical theory, the electromagnetism, with its two fundamental constants, the electric permittivity $\epsilon_0$ and magnetic permeability $\mu_0$ in vacuum which is understood as the absence of usual atomic matter.}
+This does not mean this is a relativistic theory since this Lagrangian is invariant under the Galilean group transformations.
+At this level, the introduction of the velocity of light, dictated by dimensional reasons, may be viewed as a consequence of another classical theory, the electromagnetism, with its two fundamental constants, the electric permittivity $\epsilon_0$ and magnetic permeability $\mu_0$ in vacuum which is understood as the absence of usual atomic matter.
+If we do not want to evoke a relativistic principle, this quantity, derived from $\epsilon_0$ and $\mu_0$ is the only possible fundamental constant with dimension of velocity.
+Of course, if want to mention the limit velocity established by Special Relativity (SR) such remark may look completely idle.
+Such explicit mention to SR is what we want to avoid in order to keep our reasoning, as far as possible, in a non-relativistic context.

 Applying the Euler-Lagrangian equations of motion,

 the following equations are obtained:

 The over-dot indicate total time derivative, which assures to the resulting equations an invariance with respect to Galilean transformations.
 Equations \eqref{en1}-\eqref{en2} show explicitly that the effective gravitational constant is given by $G_0\sigma$.
 As we will verify later, the standard Newtonian limit is recovered when $\sigma$ is constant and $\omega \rightarrow \infty$.
 These same conditions lead Brans-Dicke theory to general relativity.